Xintong1122/geospatial_harvard/README.md

 </p>

 ## Litrature Review
 Previous studies using the Global Forest Watch dataset, such as those by Hansen et al. (2013) and Potapov et al. (2022), have extensively analyzed global forest cover loss, deforestation trends, and tree cover change dynamics.
 These works have provided critical insights into forest degradation and the factors driving deforestation.
 However, there is a gap in literature focusing specifically on tree cover gain, particularly in relation to its spatial distribution and its implications for sustainability.
-This study addresses this gap by concentrating on global tree cover gain from 2000 to 2020, offering new perspectives on reforestation and natural regrowth efforts.
+Our study addresses this gap by concentrating on global tree cover gain from 2000 to 2020, offering new perspectives on reforestation and natural regrowth efforts.

 ## Research Questions
 - Which countries or regions have experienced the most significant tree cover gain between 2000 and 2020?